withastro/docs/src/pages/en/guides/markdown-content.md

 ```

 > 💡 `astro` and `url` are the only guaranteed properties provided by Astro in the `content` prop.
 The rest of the object is defined by your frontmatter variables.

+### Frontmatter as Props

+Any Astro component (not just layouts!) can receive the values defined in your Markdown frontmatter as props.
+You can specify several types of data using YAML frontmatter, and capture even richer meta information from each blog post to use throughout your Astro site.

+Access these values in any `.astro` file as you would in a layout, as described above.

 ### Markdown Drafts